AFL Grand Final Betting Predictions and Odds

 Built in 1853, the ‘G’ has seen more than its fair share of dramatic AFL/VFL action and Melbourne’s ‘coliseum’ of sport has witnessed the footprints of hundreds of the code’s greatest players across its turf.

 The MCG hosted its first AFL/VFL grand final in 1902, with 35,000 people turning up to watch Collingwood beat Essendon on that occasion.
-Over the intervening years, both the ground and game have grown exponentially, with 100,021 watching Richmond’s demolition of the Adelaide Crows the 2017 Grand Final.
+Over the intervening years, both the ground and game have grown exponentially, with 100,022 watching West Coast’s dramatic last quarter win over Collingwood in the 2018 Grand Final.

 Winners of the Most AFL Grand Finals